My Photography & Travel Guide to Salzberg, Austria

 Mozarts Geburtshaus

-In addition to Mozart’s birth house, there are many other Mozart-related landmarks in Salzburg where he lived, composed, and performed during the course of his lifetime including Mozart Residence, Mozart Sound and Film Collection, and the Magic Flute House.
+In addition to Mozart’s birth house, there are many other Mozart-related landmarks in Salzburg where he lived, composed, and performed during the course of his lifetime, including the Mozart Residence, the Mozart Sound and Film Collection, and the Magic Flute House.

 Petersbrunnen and St. Peter Church